 2 Japanese cucumbers, in 1/8-inch slices

-Heat a cast iron skillet over the stove — first at high heat to get the pan very hot, but then reduce the flame all the way to low.
+Heat a cast iron skillet (don’t have one? this is a great affordable option you will not regret) and over the stove — first at high heat to get the pan very hot, but then reduce the flame all the way to low.
 We like the slow-cooked grilled cheese sandwiches.

 Using a pastry brush, lightly coat each side of each slice of bread.
 Spread a healthy layer of goat cheese on the bottom slice, and then arrange your cucumber slices on top of the goat cheese.
 Carefully place the first half of your sandwich on the skillet, and sprinkle with salt and pepper, if you like.